-QUICK LINKS: Why visit CDMX | How safe is it? | COVID info | Best time to visit | How many days in CDMX? | Can I speak English there? | Getting around the city | Will my cell phone work? | Currency exchange info | Tipping guide | Will the food make me sick? | Will the water make me sick? | Neighborhood guide | Neighborhoods to avoid | Where to stay | Most surprising things about CDMX | My Google Map of recs
+QUICK LINKS: Why visit CDMX | How safe is it? | What is the elevation? | Best time to visit | How many days in CDMX? | Can I speak English there? | Getting around the city | Will my cell phone work? | Currency exchange info | Tipping guide | Will the food make me sick? | Will the water make me sick? | Neighborhood guide | Neighborhoods to avoid | Where to stay | Are there earthquakes? | Most surprising things about CDMX | My Google Map of recs

 Why visit Mexico City?